Auburn High School (Nebraska)

 Auburn High School serves the towns of Auburn, Peru, Julian, Howe, Brownville, and the surrounding area in southeast Nebraska, United States.
 The building is used as classrooms for students in grades 6–12, and contains a wrestling room, weight room, a gym, and four locker rooms.

 Academics

 On the majority of state standardized testing, AHS has had at least 90% of students receiving proficient marks.
 Auburn has a 94% percent graduation rate, and 99.22% of its teachers are endorsed by the state.
 AHS offers two Advanced Placement classes, AP Calculus AB and Statistics, and dual-credit courses to prepare students for college.

-AHS has had a very successful Speech team that won the NSAA State Championship in Class B in 2000.
-In 1998 it was the runner-up in Class B. The speech team has had a long history of success with many district championships, and won districts for two consecutive seasons.
+AHS has had a Speech team that won the NSAA State Championship in Class B in 2000.
+In 1998 it was the runner-up in Class B. The speech team has a long history of success with many district championships, and won districts for two consecutive seasons.

 In 2014 Auburn High School founded a Quiz Bowl team, and in 2016, in their second year of competition, they achieved fourth place at an All Class State Tournament.